poorlymac/pelt/README.md

 Very simple high performance c based PELT (Prepare->Extract->Load->Transform) solution Warning, this is my first real c program and it is far far from perfect yet, there be bugs !

+## Performance
+On a basic test case these are the current results
+* CREATE TABLE AS SELECT on PostgreSQL 11.2 1.6M rows in 11.686s
+* COPY TO FILE, COPY FROM FILE on PostgreSQL 11.2 to PostgreSQL 11.2 1.6M rows in 19.809s
+* pelt with 1 commit PostgreSQL 11.2 to PostgreSQL 11.2 in 35m7.348s
+* pelt with 10,000 commit PostgreSQL 11.2 to PostgreSQL 11.2 in 6m55.410s
+* pelt with final commit PostgreSQL 11.2 to PostgreSQL 11.2 in 6m52.138s

 ## Supported Sources & Destinations
 * PostgreSQL
 * MySQL (TODO)